awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 +  Switching back to the most recent version of an application is faster and more reliable because traffic can be routed back to the original instances as long as they have not been terminated\.
 With an in\-place deployment, versions must be rolled back by redeploying the previous version of the application\.

-+ If you're using the EC2/On\-Premises compute platform,new instances are provisioned for a blue/green deployment and reflect the most up\-to\-date server configurations\.
++ If you're using the EC2/On\-Premises compute platform, new instances are provisioned for a blue/green deployment and reflect the most up\-to\-date server configurations\.
 This helps you avoid the types of problems that sometimes occur on long\-running instances\.

 + If you're using the AWS Lambda compute platform,you control how traffic is shifted from your original AWS Lambda function versions to your new AWS Lambda function versions\.